Opioids: From Wonder Drug to Epidemic- Now What?

 Hance Clarke, MD, PhD, is the Director of Pain Services and the Medical Director of the Pain Research Unit and the Elhers Danlos Program at the Toronto General Hospital (TGH).

 Dr. Clarke has been recognized nationally and internationally for his research productivity and improvements to patient care such as the development of his novel Transitional Pain Program.
 His research interests include identifying novel acute pain treatments following major surgery, identifying the factors involved in the transition of acute postsurgical pain to chronic pain and identifying risk factors associated with continued opioid use and poor health related quality of life after major surgery.
-He has authored more than 60 peer-reviewed manuscripts in the past five years and supervised more than 30 students
+He has authored more than 60 peer-reviewed manuscripts in the past five years and supervised more than 30 students.

 Dr. Clarke has also played a leading role in educating the Canadian public about pain control, risk factors for chronic opioid use, alternatives to opioids as a pioneering strategy at TGH, misconceptions about opioid use, and the need for further studies on understanding the beneficial and adverse effects of cannabis.
 He is a strong public champion of evidence-based solutions for the opioid crisis and a national pain and addictions strategy.

-In addition to his medical and further anesthesia training at University of Toronto (U of T), he received his PhD from the Institute of Medical Sciences at U of T and is a member of the Royal College Clinician Scientist Program.
+In addition to his medical and further anesthesia training at University of Toronto (U of T), he received his PhD from the Institute of Medical Science at U of T and is a member of the Royal College Clinician Scientist Program.

 David Juurlink, MD, PhD